andygreen-1/academic-kickstart/content/post/policy-memo-ecigarettes/index.md

 title: "Policy Memo: Tightening Regulations on E-cigarettes"
 subtitle: ""
 summary: "Policy memo written for course PPOL 510: Public Policy Process.
-The memo includes recommendations to the Trump administration to tighten regulations on E-cigarettes, with a focus on combating the teen smoking epidemic."
+The memo includes recommendations to the Trump administration regarding tightening regulations on E-cigarettes, with a focus on combating the teen smoking epidemic."
 authors: []
 tags: []
 categories: []